 (vi) dietetics; or

-(vii) human services, such as sociology, special education, rehabilitation counseling, or psychology (as specified in Title 42, Code of Federal Regulations, §483.430(b)(5)(x)(W180).
+(vii) human services, such as sociology, special education, rehabilitation counseling, or psychology (as specified in 42 CFR, §483.430(b)(5)(x).

-(57) Quality-of-care monitor--A registered nurse, pharmacist, or dietitian, employed by HHSC, who is trained and experienced in long-term care regulations, standards of practice in long-term care, and evaluation of resident care and functions independently of HHSC Long Term Care Regulatory Services Division. location
+.

+(87) Rapid influenza diagnostic test--A test administered to a person with flu-like symptoms that can detect the influenza viral nucleoprotein antigen.

+(88) Receiving facility--A facility that has agreed to receive the residents of another facility who are evacuated due to an emergency.

+(89) Relocation--The new physical location of a facility.

-(58) Remodeling--The construction, removal, or relocation of walls and partitions, or construction of foundations, floors, or ceiling-roof assemblies, including expanding of safety systems (i.e., sprinkler systems, fire alarm systems), that will change the existing plan and use areas of the facility.
+(90) Remodeling--The construction, removal, or relocation of walls and partitions, or construction of foundations, floors, or ceiling-roof assemblies, including expanding of safety systems (e.g.., sprinkler systems, fire alarm systems), that will change the existing plan and use areas of the facility.

-(59) Renovation--The restoration to a former better state by cleaning, repairing, or rebuilding, e.g., routine maintenance, repairs, equipment replacement, painting.
+(91) Renovation--The restoration to a former better state by cleaning, repairing, or rebuilding (e.g., routine maintenance, repairs, equipment replacement, painting).

-(60) Resident--A person who resides in a facility.
+(92) Resident--A person who resides in a facility.

-(61) Restraint--A manual method, or a physical or mechanical device, material, or equipment attached or adjacent to the resident's body that the resident cannot remove easily, that restricts freedom of movement or normal access to the resident's body.
+(93) Restraint--A manual method, or a physical or mechanical device, material, or equipment, attached or adjacent to the resident's body that the resident cannot remove easily, that restricts freedom of movement or normal access to the resident's body.
 This term includes a personal hold.

-(62) RN--Registered nurse.
+(94) RN--Registered nurse.
 A person licensed to practice professional nursing in accordance with Texas Occupations Code, Chapter 301.